eLearningHub/AutowareAI-CARLA/README.md

 This is a demostration of the integration of [AutowareAI](https://gitlab.com/autowarefoundation/autoware.ai) and the [CARLA](https://carla.org/) simulator.

 # Installing requirements
-* This demo works on Ubuntu 18.04 with CUDA 10.2 (you need an NVIDIA graphics card).
+* This demo works on most Linux distributions with CUDA installed (you need an NVIDIA graphics card).
 * Install NVIDIA drivers and verify the drivers with: `nvidia-smi`
-* Install Docker: `curl -fsSL https://gitlab.com/nubonetics-ade/utilities/-/raw/master/ubuntu/bionic/install-docker.sh | bash`
+* This demo requires Docker, NVIDIA Container Toolkit, and [ADE](https://www.apex.ai/post/ade-ensuring-that-all-developers-in-a-project-have-a-common-consistent-development-environment) to be installed.
-* Install the NVIDIA Container Toolkit: `curl -fsSL https://gitlab.com/nubonetics-ade/utilities/-/raw/master/nvidia/docker/install-nvidia-docker.sh | bash`
+* For a local installation of the requirements run: `bash install_dependencies.sh` after you have cloned this repository. (see [Getting Started](#getting-started) for more information)
-* Install [ADE](https://www.apex.ai/post/ade-ensuring-that-all-developers-in-a-project-have-a-common-consistent-development-environment): `curl -fsSL https://gitlab.com/nubonetics-ade/utilities/-/raw/master/development/install-ade.sh | bash`
+* To remove the installed binaries and the docker images run: `bash remove_dependencies.sh`

 # Getting Started
 * Create your workspace directory (you can choose your own name or use an existing folder): `mkdir adehome`